 “Also, if you happen to live in a state that gives a tax deduction for contributions to a 529 plan, you will enjoy tax breaks for your contributions while your child is in college,” he added.

-Russell pointed out, however, that you don’t want to risk losing money on investments in the account during that short period while your student is in school.
+You don’t want to risk losing money on investments in the account during that short period while your student is in school.
 So contributions to the account should likely be steered to less risky investments.

 Withdrawing too much from a 529 plan when it’s time to pay for school can lead to preventable taxes and penalties.